-Alternatively you can set a budget up using a spreadsheet or just write it all down on a piece of paper.
-There are also some great free budgeting apps available and your bank or building society may have an online budgeting tool which takes information directly from your transactions.
+Alternatively you can set up a budget using a spreadsheet or just write it all down on paper.
+There are also some great free budgeting apps available and your bank or building society might have an online budgeting tool that takes information directly from your transactions.

 Getting your budget back on track